Paul Sather: North Dakota

 On May 30, 2019, Sather was announced as the new head coach for the North Dakota Fighting Hawks of the Summit League.
 He picked Jamie Stevens and Zach Horstman, who were assistants under him at Northern State, as assistant coaches.
 During his first season, Sather led the Fighting Hawks to the Summit League tournament championship game for the first time in school history, subsequently losing to North Dakota State.
+Earlier that season, he also led the Fighting Hawks to their first win against a Big Ten Conference opponent since 1933, defeating the Nebraska Cornhuskers by a score of 75–74.
 On March 14, 2023, it was announced that Sather was hired to a two year extension through the 2025–26 season.
+On February 18, 2026, it was announced that Sather received a three year extension through the 2028–29 season.
+In 2026, the Fighting Hawks made their second appearance in the Summit League tournament championship game, but would lose to North Dakota State by a score of 62–70.